 - 1. All expenses must be submitted with a scanned full receipt. - 2.
 Credit Card/Bank statements are not allowed as a replacement for the receipt.
 They may only be used as a back-up for proof of payment. - 3.
 Purchases must have "Proof of payment." - 4.
-Must provide the following: (1) name, date, location of the receipt/expense, (2) justification, (3) proof of attendance, and (4) fund being used, if applicable.
+Must provide the following: (1) name, date/date range, location of the receipt/expense, (2) justification, (3) proof of attendance, and (4) fund being used, if applicable.

 Abbreviations/acronyms (i.e. ACP) are not acceptable. - 5.
 Receipts must be placed in chronological order by date. - 6.
-Receipt must be itemized. - 7.
-Proof of Delivery must show the actual delivery tracking status as "Delivered" and not a photo of the item. - 8.
-For Conferences or other events, you must provide justification and proof of attendance. - 9.
+Receipt must be itemized (show items purchased). - 7.
+Proof of Delivery must show the actual delivery tracking status as "Delivered" and not a photo of the item or packing slip. - 8.
+For Conferences or other events, you must provide justification and proof of attendance.
+If presented, show proof of acceptance. - 9.
 Easy to read (CLEAR and not too small) - 10.
-DO NOT use a HIGHLIGHTER.
-It makes the ink fade. - 11.
 No paper/loose receipts accepted.
-Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 12.
-If your receipts are e-mailed to you, you can forward it to the GME Finance Coordinator with a small description on what it is for and any additional information related to the expense.

-- 13. SCAN all receipts/documents as ONE PDF File, when possible.
-(Recommend using the NOTES App on your iPhone).
-If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background. - 14.
-E-mail PDF/WORD doc to the GME Finance Coordinator.
+Be sure to keep your paper/electronic receipts until you are reimbursed in case of any questions or new copy needed. - 11.
+If your receipts are e-mailed to you, you can forward it to the GME Finance Coordinator with a small description on what it is for and any additional information related to the expense. - 12.
+SCAN all receipts/documents as a File, if possible.
+(Recommend using the NOTES App on your iPhone or scanning app). - 13.
+E-mail PDF/WORD doc to the GME Finance Coordinator. - 14.
+If a photo of the receipt is taken, it should look like a scanned document with a white sheet/background.